 Bullies rarely whisper.

-I think flesh-covered bullies are more bark than bite.
-They just want to scare us.
+You know, I think flesh-covered bullies are more bark than bite most of the time.
+They just want to scare us and have us shaking in our platform sandals too.
 They want us to run away with our tail between our legs defeated and beaten without even trying to fight!
+Boo on that!

 My tip on how to handle a Christian bully: